donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 support: [gallery]
 ```

-I added the Css theh same way to my /includes/head.html file and the above frontmatter support will include the lightgallery.min.css, with a conditoional if statement% if page.support contains 'gallery' %
+I added the Css theh same way to my /includes/head.html file and the above frontmatter support will include the lightgallery.min.css, with a conditional if statement% if page.support contains 'gallery' %

 ```html
    <link rel="stylesheet" href="{{ '/assets/dist/css/lightgallery.min.css' | relative_url }}">